 (Plus some interesting facts about green smoothies)

 By now, we all know how important it is to eat enough dark leafy green veggies.
 Even when we try our best to eat healthfully, it’s not hard to get caught short on the recommended daily servings.
 I mean, how many things can you do—like perfect clockwork—every single day.
-This Simple Green Smoothie with Ginger can be a great way to stay on track.
+This Super Green Smoothie with Ginger can be a great way to stay on track.

-How to make a simple green smoothie
+How to make a super green smoothie

 To me, a great green smoothie should have just enough fruit to balance the bitterness of the greens.
 Add a little kick with fresh ginger and the brightness of a lemon, and you’ve got a delicious way to get some powerful nutrients into your body.